rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you will understand:

-- **GitOps Implementation**: How to implement declarative, Git-based deployment workflows
+- **GitOps Implementation**: How to implement declarative, Git-based deployment workflows that eliminate configuration drift
-- **ArgoCD Configuration**: How to deploy and configure ArgoCD for continuous deployment
+- **ArgoCD Configuration**: How to deploy and configure ArgoCD for continuous deployment with proper security
-- **Deployment Safety Gates**: How to use monitoring data to validate deployment success
+- **Deployment Safety Gates**: How to use SLO metrics to validate deployment success automatically
-- **Automated Rollback**: How to implement SLO-based rollback automation
+- **Automated Rollback**: How to implement SLO-based rollback automation that responds to service degradation
-- **Blue-Green Deployments**: How to implement zero-downtime deployment strategies
-- **Pipeline Observability**: How to monitor and alert on deployment pipeline health
+- **Pipeline Integration**: How to connect CI/CD pipelines with monitoring infrastructure for intelligent deployments
-- **Release Management**: How to coordinate releases with monitoring and incident response
+- **Release Reliability**: How to coordinate releases with incident response and monitoring systems

 ---